jihoonsong/ramd/CONTRIBUTING.md

 - Is the issue being proposed clearly explained?
 - Is the issue important and sufficiently prepared to ask the community to spend time reviewing?

 Please avoid opening issues to ask questions.
-Instead, use our [Discord](https://discord.gg/hMsQas3Vw9) for inquiries.

 ## Opening a Pull Request